Stand Up for Human Rights

 Please use this as an opportunity to touch the lives of people you have not met personally and may never meet, but whose gratitude and prayers will reach heaven.
 Join us!

 Please get copies of the book, Love and Stigma: The Outcast System.
 Check our website *www.AdolphusEkejiubaFoundation.org for online purchases.
-Or still, make a direct donation to Friends-In-Need Foundation.
+Or still, make a direct donation to Friends-In-Need Foundation International.
 Every action taken to support this cause will be acknowledged, unless otherwise indicated.

 CONFLICT OF INTEREST DECLARATION